 RaaS provides browser interfaces for enterprise administrators and users to configure RBAC policies.
-In our prototype (cf. Section V), RBAC policies are implemented as a relational database which stores the relationships according to our $ACaaS{RBAC}$ model introduced in Section III.
+In our prototype (cf. Section IV), RBAC policies are implemented as relational database entries.
 RaaS also provides web services APIs such that operations can be integrated into administrative tools or applications from the enterprise side.
 The results of these configurations are IAM policies that are pushed back to AWS, so that any further access from enterprise applications will be controlled by these policies.
 Since IAM does not support RBAC, RaaS transforms all role-based policies of a user into AWS permission based policies which can be understandable and enforceable by IAM.
 The transformation process is to generate direct relationships between users and permissions by removing the role notion between them in the role-based policies.
 For an enterprise that already has AWS resources in active use, RaaS provisions the information of users, groups, permissions, objects, and actions from AWS via IAM APIs.

-According to $ACaaS{RBAC}$ model, RaaS contains eight sub-modules: Organization, User, Group, Role, Permission, Session, Constraint and Policy, each of which is exposed as web services.
-The Organization sub-module manages (e.g., list, register, and delete) organizations to support the multi-tenant feature of $ACaaS{RBAC}$ .
+RaaS contains eight sub-modules: Organization, User, Group, Role, Permission, Session, Constraint and Policy, each of which is exposed as web services.
+The Organization submodule manages (e.g., list, register, and delete) organizations to support the multi-tenant feature of $ACaaS{RBAC}$ .
 The Group sub-module manages user groups of a single organization for administrative users, where the user information is provisioned from the organization's AWS account.
-The Permission sub-module manages the permissions of ACaaSRBAC.
+The Permission submodule manages the permissions of $ACaaS{RBAC}$ .
 There are two types of permissions: user permissions (P) which are inherited from existing AWS permissions, and administrative permissions (AP), which are effective for RaaS only.
 The Permission sub-module maintains both P and AP, and manages their assignment relations with roles.
 We elaborate the design of sub-modules in the rest of this section.